| |

 This wasn’t a group of teenagers at camp.
 It was a child (Danny/me) in a place that no child should be.

-Grady daughter (Lisa Burns): Hello Danny.
+Grady daughters (Lisa and Louise Burns): Hello Danny.
 Come and play with us.
 Come and play with us, Danny.
-Forever …
+Forever … and ever … and ever.

-This is the shit I had been missing?
-It was everything.
+This is what I had been missing?
+It was huge.
 I was as small as a popcorn kernel in that theater and the screen was as big as the memory that still envelops me.
-This was it.
-No, there was no turning back now.
+This was the shit.
+There was no turning back.

 -G